YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Notice that the database is 451MiB and contains 20,337,342 global variable nodes.
 Now, we can unpack the routines into the r directory.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ tar zxf /Distrib/VistA/WVEHRVOE10Routines -C VistA/
+   yottadbuser@yottadbworkshop:~$ tar -zxf /Distrib/VistA/WVEHRVOE10Routines -C VistA/
    yottadbuser@yottadbworkshop:~$ ls VistA/r | wc
    25163 25163 251422
    yottadbuser@yottadbworkshop:~$